mlapinm/A02Nh/html6ccna/b107tabs.md

 Table 21-8 Chapter 21 show Command Reference
 Command Description
-show ip protocols Shows routing protocol parameters and current timer values, including an effective copy of the routing protocolsí network commands and a list of passive interfaces show ip ospf interface brief Lists the interfaces on which the OSPF protocol is enabled (based on the network commands), including passive
+show ip protocols Shows routing protocol parameters and current timer values, including an effective copy of the routing protocols‚Äô network commands and a list of passive interfaces show ip ospf interface brief Lists the interfaces on which the OSPF protocol is enabled (based on the network commands), including passive